Augustana Parent Resources

 What you should know about Study Abroad as an Augustana parent.

 Reasons why your son or daughter should study abroad

-- Experience first hand different cultures and values
+- Experience first hand different cultures, values and perspectives.

-- Learn a new language or improve current level
+- Learn a new language or improve current proficiency

 - Assists students to be aware of the ever-increasingly globalized business world